codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do prisoners use to call each other?
-Cell phones.
+It’s hard to explain puns to kleptomaniacs, because they take everything literally.

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What does GHz stand for?
- 1. Region 2
+ 1. Gigahotz
- 2. Region 4
+ 2. Gigahetz
- 3. Region 3
+ 3. Gigahertz
- 4. Region 1
+ 4. Gigahatz

 <details>
   <summary>Answer</summary>
-  Region 3
+  Gigahertz
 </details>